 If the cumulative cost of repairing your furnace exceeds the cost of a new unit, replacement might give you better value for money.
 Consider the fact that due to advances in technology, today's furnace models are more energy efficient, have a longer service life, and come with few maintenance requirements.

 An older furnace that costs more in repairs is likely worth replacing.
-A reputable heating and cooling specialist from Action Heating & Plumbing will be invaluable in helping you decide when to repair or replace your furnace.
+A reputable heating and cooling specialist from Action Plumbing & Heating Maintenance will be invaluable in helping you decide when to repair or replace your furnace.
 You can call us today for reliable Santa Rosa furnace repair and installation services.